ansys/pyscadeone/doc/source/api/svc/fmu_export.rst

    **Supported Platforms**

-   This version only supports gcc compiler on 64 bits Windows platform.
+   This version only supports gcc compiler on 64-bits Windows platforms.

 .. _fmu_export_cli:

 FMU export command line
 -----------------------

-The FMU Export can also be performed using the pyscadeone command line, by selecting the fmu command.
+The FMU export can also be performed using the pyscadeone command line, by selecting the fmu command.
 The command performs the complete export, by running :py:meth:`FMU_2_Export.generate` and :py:meth:`FMU_2_Export.build` methods of the :py:class:`FMU_2_Export` class.
 All expected arguments can be passed through this command.
 Complete list is given by --help.